viewstools/docs/CompositionModel/README.md

   * `Text`
 That new line before `Text` separates it from `InsideTop`.

-Each new line with move blocks below one nesting level higher, and since a view can only have one top level block, you can remove blocks from the view by adding enough empty space before.
+Each new line will move blocks below one nesting level higher, and since a view can only have one top level block, you can remove blocks from the view by adding enough empty space before.

 ```
 Top Vertical
 Text

 Text
 ```